dreitier/backmon-docs/docs/reference/10-cloudmon-configuration/storage.md

 Each of those buckets is considered as disk.
 You have to put a `backup_definition.yaml` at `s3://bucket-1/backup_definition.yaml`, `s3://bucket-2/backup_definition.yaml` and `s3://bucket-3/backup_definition.yaml`.

-- If you want to ignore a bucket, either use the `ignore_disks` parameter or the `.cloudmonignore` marker file described below.
+- If you want to ignore a bucket, either use the `disks.exclude` configuration key or the `.cloudmonignore` marker file described below.
 - If your access key does not have the `ListBucket` permission for one the buckets, the buckets get ignored.

 #### IAM policy setup